mostafaamer1234/FloodClusterMST/Report.md

 ## Conclusions

-This project brought together graph algorithms, clustering techniques, and a real-time interactive interface to explore how terrain and flood-risk factors can influence regional grouping.
+This project brought together graph algorithms, clustering techniques, and a real time interactive interface to explore how terrain and flood risk factors can influence regional grouping.
 By combining Kruskal’s MST with adjustable weights for elevation, risk, and spatial distance, the system was able to generate clusters that reacted in predictable but visually meaningful ways.
 The frontend made those patterns easy to understand, and testing showed that the backend and frontend communicated reliably under different parameter settings.

 While the system works well for synthetic data, there is still room to grow.
-Future versions could incorporate real elevation and flood-risk datasets, experiment with different distance metrics, or even replace the synthetic grid with a real map.
-It would also be interesting to compare MST-based clustering with other approaches, such as k means or density based methods, to see how the results differ.
+Future versions could incorporate real elevation and flood risk datasets, experiment with different distance metrics, or even replace the synthetic grid with a real map.
+It would also be interesting to compare MST based clustering with other approaches, such as k means or density based methods, to see how the results differ.
 Overall, the project successfully demonstrated how algorithmic tools can be applied to weather related risk analysis, and it provides a solid foundation for more advanced exploration.

 ## Video Demonstration
 Link: